 The treatment is always dependent on the severity of the symptoms, the size of the fibroids, the woman’s desire for procreation and of course her age.
 The treatment may be pharmaceutical, surgical or a combination of both.
 The permanent cure refers to the surgical removal of either the fibroids or, in several cases, the entire uterus.
 This kind of surgery is nowadays conducted laparoscopically.
 On the other hand, small fibroids, causing few or no symptoms, merely require regular monitoring via ultrasound every six months to once per year.

 Are there any alternative methods for preventing or treating Fibroids?

-There are plenty of Herbal and dietary approaches for preventing the growth and even the existence of the Fibroids or controlling the symptoms.
-Even the use of Bio-Identical Hormones is very beneficial, when the doctor is detecting Hormonal imbalances as the reason of their growth.
+There are plenty of Herbal and dietary approaches for preventing the growth and even the existence of Fibroids or controlling the symptoms.
+Even the use of Bio-Identical Hormones is very beneficial when the doctor is detecting Hormonal imbalances as the reason for their growth.
 These treatments are safe and very promising.

 Book an appointment at our: